 No liability policy will protect you for violating federal law.
 Compliance with the Federal Privacy rule became effective April 14, 2003.
 If you are a new office implementing HIPAA privacy rules, the following are helpful:

 - Become knowledgeable about the requirements of the rule.
-There is no way around this.
-You may find the resources below to be helpful.
-The American Dental Association has a HIPAA Privacy Manual and a HIPAA Security Manual, both of which can be purchased through ADA 1-800-947-4746 online www.adacatalog.org.
+The American Dental Association has a HIPAA Privacy Manual and a HIPAA Security Manual, both available through ADA 1-800-947-4746 or online at www.adacatalog.org.

 - Assign a Privacy Officer.
-Someone in your office should be assigned the responsibility for the Privacy program and for being the contact for questions, concerns and complaints related to privacy.
+This individual should be responsible for the Privacy program and for addressing questions, concerns, and complaints related to privacy.

 Additional Resources